vidyar/shippabledocs1/sources/config.rst

 Operating Systems
 .................

 All our Linux minions start from a vanilla base image from the Docker registry.
 We support all images as a starting point for your minion.
-It can be further customized by using the ``before_install`` and ``install`` tags in ``shippable.yml`` that is in the root of your code repository.
+Minions can be further customized by using the ``before_install`` and ``install`` tags in ``shippable.yml`` that is in the root of your code repository.

 (Coming soon) Our Windows minions are based on AWS AMI for Windows 2012.

 State Management
 ................

-Shippable maintains state of your minions between builds.
-We believe that build speed is very important, so reinstalling everything and cloning git repos every single time doesn't make sense.
+Shippable maintains the state of each minion between builds.
+We believe that build speed is very important, so reinstalling everything and cloning git repos every single time just doesn't make sense.

-(Coming soon) However we understand the value of testing on pristine environments.
-Hence we have a commit message tag [reset minion] which will reset your minion to base setting and allow your test to run on a prisitne minion.
+(Coming soon) However, we also understand the value of testing on pristine environments.
+Hence we have a commit message tag [reset minion] which will reset your minion to its base setting and allow your test to run on a prisitne minion.

 Common Tools
 ............

-A set of common tools are available on our minions.
+A set of common tools are available on all minions.
 The following is a list of available tools -

 - Latest release of Git repository
 - apt installer